 The Arctic Sea ice went completely.
 Most if not all of Greenland and west Antarctic ice sheets went too.
 Theres 30m above current sea level ancient beaches all around the world proving that.

-With recent observations of coastlines receeding by Thermokarst/coastal erosion (wave action and warm water melt the coatal land permafrost layer, accelerated by thermokarst lakes drilling with warm water through the coastal tundra permafrost) in Siberia, Alaska, and Nth Canada by up to 200m, mostly in the last 10yrs, and accelerating...
+With recent observations of coastlines receding by Thermokarst/coastal erosion (wave action and warm water melt the coastal land permafrost layer, accelerated by thermokarst lakes drilling with warm water through the coastal tundra permafrost) in Siberia, Alaska, and Nth Canada by up to 200m, mostly in the last 10yrs, and accelerating...

 Example of Coastal Thermokarst lakes on the East Siberian Arctic Shelf coastline:

 I think its fair to say that most, if not all of the ESAS, and most of other arctic basin continental shelves may have been created by this process in that last interglacial.

 |International Bathymetric Chart of the Arctic Ocean - from: ibcao.org|

 Shelves in these places are flat, 40-100m below sealevel, flat, the glacial channels mostly filled with sediments from the eroded coasts.
 Some of this erosion has happened in the last 10 thousand years around Norway, Greenland, and to a lesser extent Nth Canadian Archipelago, and Svalbard.